PrestigeBR/PrestigeBR.github.io/_posts/2000-04-13-loadingscreens.md

 In this case the "Loading Class" variable is instance editable and set per actor in the world outliner.

-After this is all set up you're done and should end with a result like this:
+After this is all set up, you're done!
+You should end with a result like this:

 <video width="512" height="288" controls muted>
   <source src="https://cdn.discordapp.com/attachments/959186212046909551/963543436496076921/2022-04-12_22-55-54.mp4" type="video/mp4">